metagenlab/zAMP/docs/pages/insilico_validation.rst

 Execution
 ************************************************************************

 Once all the requirements installed and the input files ready, one can exectute the pipeline.
-In an environment where Snakemake is available, it can be run as follows:
+In an environment where :ref:`Snakemake <snakemake>` is available, it can be run as follows:

 .. code-block:: console